DevShel/DevShel/README.md

 ## 👨‍💻 Hi, I'm Sheldon!
 I'm passionate about building technology at the intersection of social good, software engineering, and responsible AI.
-Currently pursuing a BS in Computer Science with a Machine Learning specialization at the University of Maryland.
+I recently received a BS in Computer Science with a specialization in machine learning from the University of Maryland!

 ### 🔭 Currently Working On
 - Working at Meta on an audio ML pipeline